-Future studies that want to achieve statistical significance at the measure level can refer to this table for guidance.
 The results will of course vary with future studies.
-This table provides forward guidance, but future studies need to verify the precision they actually achieve.
+This table provides guidance, however future studies need to verify the precision they actually achieve.
 It is important to appreciate the iterative nature of the statistical significance calculations.
 One doesn't know which measures and how many instances will show up until they've already recruited a site, reviewed the plans, and go onsite.
-Thus, the sample sizes by building type and climate zone are more helpful than sample sizes by measure during project planning, budgeting, and recruiting sites.
+Thus, the sample sizes by building type and climate zone may be more helpful than sample sizes by measure during project planning, budgeting, and recruiting sites.
 It appears that you may need a particular number of observations of each measure, but you really won't know if that is enough until you are done (or almost done) with data analysis.
 The number and type of measures at each site will be unknown until you collect site-specific information.
 Thus, planning for the number of measures is not a direct function of the number of sites or vice versa.
 Finally, upon completion of the future study, the team should calculate the new CVs based on the actual measure count and results of that study to determine the precision achieved.